Sussex West (European Parliament constituency)

 Prior to its uniform adoption of proportional representation in 1999, the United Kingdom used first-past-the-post for the European elections in England, Scotland and Wales.
 The European Parliament constituencies used under that system were smaller than the later regional constituencies and only had one Member of the European Parliament each.
-The constituency of Sussex West was one of them.
+The constituency of Sussex West (renamed as West Sussex in 1984) was one of them.